PC-Admin/awx-ansible/docs/Install_AWX.md

 3) Run the playbook with the following tags:

-`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx,setup-backup," setup.yml`
+`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx" setup.yml`

 BUSTED TAG: `setup-rancher`

+4) To install the backup/monitor server run the playbook again with the following tags:

+`$ ansible-playbook -v -i ./inventory/hosts -t "setup-backup,setup-monitor" setup.yml`

+NOTE: If using the monitor, you need to immediately go to your {{ grafana_url }} and set the initial administrator password manually.

-4) In AWX 'customize pod specification' for the default Container Instance Group:
+5) In AWX 'customize pod specification' for the default Container Instance Group:

 Go into: Instance Groups > default > Edit